sje30/schol2018/innovations.md

-According to recent surveys, life scientists across many domains believe there is a "reproducibility crisis" in science: i.e. many key key findings in publications are either not independently verified, or fail verification when it is done [Baker 2016].
+According to recent surveys, life scientists across many domains believe there is a "reproducibility crisis" in science: i.e. many key key findings in publications are either not independently verified, or fail verification when it is done [@Baker2016-wr].
 The traditional publishing system must take some responsibility for these low-levels of reproducibility.
 However, here we list three encouraging developments that should promote reproducibility.

-**Preregistration papers.** An encouraging response to this crisis has been the adoption of preregistration papers [Nosek 2018].
+**Preregistration papers.** An encouraging response to this crisis has been the adoption of preregistration papers [@Nosek2018-my].
 These papers typically describe the introduction and methods sections of a paper, and are peer-reviewed *before* the study is actually performed.
 This allows reviewers to improve the study design and commits